IRS Form 8826: Disabled Access Credit

 What types of expenses may be included?

-The IRS instructions describe eligible access expenditures as amounts paid or incurred to help the eligible small business comply with applicable ADA requirements.
+The IRS defines eligible access expenditures as costs paid or incurred to help a business comply with ADA accessibility requirements.

 Barrier Removal